If you are a modern elearning course developer or learning experience designer, the following assumptions are most likely to describe your work:

 Finally, we can draw conclusions and sum up the findings.
 We have discovered that displaying the button prominently on the slides and changing the caption to “Continue” resulted in better learning outcomes.
 Let’s now apply this finding to the rest of the course.
 We know that the content in question 2 is also partially hidden behind another “Show Examples” button.
 We will make the same changes to this button and will test this course with the learners one more time.
 The table below illustrates that these changes have also resulted in performance improvements in question 2.

-Of course, a record of what the learners are reading and seeing is just that.
+Of course, a record of what the learners are reading and seeing is just that, a record.
 It does not measure how skilled the learners are in performing their job tasks.
-However, by paying attention to the learning data generated by the learners, we have an ability to fine-tune our courses.
-This has a potential to make elearning effective and result in stronger knowledge transfer.
+However, by paying attention to the learning data generated in the course, we have the ability to fine-tune the courses we build.
+This has the potential to make elearning effective and result in stronger knowledge transfer.